dullhunk/cdyf/04-writing.md

 Can you work out what that actually means?
 Me neither.
 No doubt, you can think of many other examples where you've been reading documentation and thought `WTF`?
 This is just one example from many that shows why good writing is crucial for communication.

 Badly written text like the example above, fails to communicate with the reader.
-We've all been on the receiving end of badly written text, especially when it comes to software and hardware documentation.
-When its done well, writing communicates what needs to be communicated.
+We've all been on the receiving end of badly written prose, especially when it comes to software and hardware documentation.
+When it is done well, writing communicates in ways that readers can actually understand quickly.

 ## Recording {#bff2}

 What were you doing on the 6th March 2005?
 You probably don't know and you'll probably struggle to find out.
 I don't know either because I have no written records for that day.
-If I was an [obsessive–compulsive diarist](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder), I'd have a written record of what happened to me on that day.
+If I was an [obsessive–compulsive diarist](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder) (OCD), I'd have a written record of what happened to me on that day.
 But I'm not, so I don't.
-The point here is that, writing doesn't just communicate it also *records* what's happening.
+The point here is that, writing doesn't just communicate it also *records* what has happened.
 If it is important, it is probably worth writing down.
-Sometimes things you think are trivial are still worth writing down as they can come in handly later.
+Even things you think are trivial are still worth writing down as they can come in handly later.

-* Minutes from a meeting
+* Minutes from a meeting,
 * Lecture notes you've written
 * A bug you've been working on including how you fixed it

 So besides communicating, writing records what happened.
 If you don't write it down, it might just disappear forever without trace.
-The person you'll be communicating with isn't just other people, it might be your future self.
-Your future you might really need to know, and it could save you *hours* of re-figuring out how to solve a problem you've already solved.
+The audience you'll be communicating with isn't just other people, it might be your future self.
+Your future you might *really* need to know how you fixed that bug, and it could save you *hours* of re-figuring out how to solve a problem you've already solved.

 ## Leadership {bff3}

 Have ever felt moved or influenced by a piece of writing?
 Ever read something that motivated or influenced you in some way?
 Of course you have.

-Why do people study the [United Sates Declaration of Independence](https://en.wikipedia.org/wiki/United_States_Declaration_of_Independence) more than 240 years after it was written? [@declarationofi] It's not just because it was influential, its because somebody bothered to write it down.
+Let's take the [United Sates Declaration of Independence](https://en.wikipedia.org/wiki/United_States_Declaration_of_Independence).
+We're still talking about more than 240 years after it was written. [@declarationofi] People are still writing plays about it.
+It's not just because it was influential, its because somebody bothered to write it down.
 The seemingly mundane act of low technology writing, as opposed to high technology.
-The declaration is just words, written down on a piece of paper, but words that changed the course of history.
+The declaration is “just” words, written down on a piece of paper, but words that changed the course of history.

-Whatever kind of revolution you want to start, you'll stand better chance of making it happen, if you write down your ideas in an way that people can clearly understand.
-This might include:
+You say you want a revolution?
+Well, you know, we all want to change the world. [@revolution] Whatever kind of revolution you want to start or join, you'll stand a much better chance of making it happen, if you write down your ideas in an way that people can clearly understand.
+This might include mini-revolutions such as:

 * Getting a job interview, by crafting a persuasive covering letter and compellng CV
 * Encouraging people to join `projects` you've started, see section \@ref(mycvpj)
 * Negotiating terms and conditions of a contract of employment, you might start by email
-* Getting someone to invest in your startup or offer you some freelance or contact work
+* Getting someone to invest in your startup or offer you some freelance or contract work

 So writing well won't just help you communicate and record, it will help you to become a more successful leader too by specifying exactly what's in your head.